zachmann/openid-federation-entity-collection/openid-federation-entity-collection-1_0.md

 .# Abstract

-This specification acts as an extension to the [@!OpenID.Federation].
+This specification acts as an extension to [@!OpenID.Federation].
 It defines an additional federation endpoint to retrieve a filterable list of Entities in a (sub-)federation.

 {mainmatter}

 # Introduction

-TODO
+This specification introduces a new federation endpoint that provides a filterable collection of Entities subordinate -- direct or indirect -- to a Trust Anchor.
+In contrast to the Subordinate Listing Endpoint of [@!OpenID.Federation], the entity collection does not only include direct subordinates.
+The response includes informational claims about the entities that MAY be used to build user interfaces to select one or multiple Entities, for example a login screen where End Users can select an OpenID Provider to login with.

 ## Requirements Notation and Conventions